Find Washington travel tips, stories, maps, videos and news for unusual tourist attractions and sights.

 Another bold civic claim in a town with an Alligator Man and the World's Longest (sort of) Drivable Beach.

 One town's engineered solution to traffic fatalities among the local squirrel population.
-Two new bridges were added in 2012 and 2013.
+Six squirrel bridges cross the town's streets.

 Go West, Young Cadaver!
 The place where Willie Keil's journey to "The Promised Land" ended is noted on a large historical marker.